This post may contain affiliate links. Please see my disclosure policy for details.

 Space is everything when you’re travelling with a backpack.

 When I was thinking of what I didn’t like about this backpack I was a little stuck.

 Apart from the fact it is a backpack (I would rather have a nice suitcase but in India, it’s not ideal), there isn’t much.

 It would be nice if it came with a rain cover attached underneath so I didn’t lose it or have to buy my own.

 Or, a water bottle holder at the side would be nice but not really necessary.
 It’s an all-around good egg.
 It’s a smart colour, practical and durable.

 11. Osprey is a reliable brand

-Osprey have and always will be a reliable brand in my opinion.
-Their bags are durable, amazing quality and at a (semi) affordable cost.
+Osprey has and always will be a reliable brand in my opinion.
+Their bags are durable, of amazing quality and at a (semi) affordable cost.

 It pays to have a good quality backpack when you’re carrying your home on your back and you’re going to be putting it through hell!